elblogbruno/Notion-GoogleCalendar-Sync/README.md

 # Notion-GoogleCalendar-Sync
 This project allows you to sync a notion database with a calendar view with the google calendar.

 When called in a cron, for example,it first sees the tasks with a property called "Status" and sees if it equals done.
 Everytime I do finish a task I change its status to done.
 You can change the code to change the property name of course.
+It searches them on the calendar and deletes them as they are, you guess it, done.
+Then, it reads the database and checks one per one if it is inside the calendar yet,and if it is not adds it!

 Need to have a ```client_id.json``` get from the Google Calendar API, more info here: https://developers.google.com/calendar/quickstart/python